-We’ll open the demo session with a discussion of working outdoors vs in the studio as well as various types of lighting equipment and their advantages in different situations.
+We’ll start with a discussion of various types of lighting equipment and their advantages in different situations.
 We’ll then work with a single studio strobe and reflector to demonstrate how to control lighting contrast and softness independently.
 First, we’ll simulate on-camera flash and then make step-by-step changes in lighting position, power, and attached modifiers while examining the results on a large computer screen.
-Each student will practice metering the flash and making power adjustments.
 Special attention is paid to developing a systematic process for making adjustments to light positions and power levels by pre-visualizing and taking careful measurements.
 This approach makes it possible to produce images in the studio that require ZERO post processing.

 - Constant lights vs strobes